MoazzamFarooqui/MoazzamFarooqui/README.md

 ## 👨‍💻 About Me

-> *"I build things that work — from AI agents that play Tetris to full accounting systems."*

 I'm a **Computer Science student at NED University** who learned to build by actually building.
 My projects go beyond tutorials — each one is a complete, functional system built from scratch.